PENEX: AdaBoost-Inspired Neural Network Regularization: Penalized Exponential Loss (PENEX)

-We demonstrate a proof of~\cref{obs:gen_ent_reg_breaks_fisher} in~\cref{appx:reg_not_fisher}.
-A key aspect in the generalization ability of \ourmethod{} lies in an implicit margin-maximization property.
-In the present work, we define the margin $m(\xb, y)$ of an example $(\xb, y)$ as the minimum difference of the true logit to any ``false'' logit, that is
+A key aspect in the generalization ability of \ourmethod{} lies in a margin-emphasizing quality.
+In the present work, we define the margin $m(\xb, y)$ of an example $(\xb, y)$ as the minimum difference of the true logit to any ``false'' logit,

-The next theorem shows that \ourmethod{} effectively aims at maximizing the margin for many data points:
+The next theorem shows that \ourmethod{} effectively aims at avoiding small margins: